lyndskg/GraphQL-Requests-Lib/README.md

 > - Provide code examples and document the library's API.
 > - Consider writing technical documentation or blog posts to showcase your library and explain its benefits and usage.

+1. **Getting Started:** Configure your development environment, encompassing the chosen IDE and requisite libraries.

+2. **Library Blueprint:** Design classes and functions aligned with GraphQL principles and efficient API integration.

+3. **HTTP Communication:** Employ libraries such as libcurl to establish robust communication channels with the Investopedia API.

+4. **Query Construction:** Create flexible and expressive functions, empowering users to craft intricate GraphQL queries with ease.

+5. **Response Processing:** Design adaptable parsing mechanisms to extract pertinent data from the API's complex responses.

+6. **Error Management:** Engineer an elegant error-handling mechanism, offering meaningful feedback to developers.

+7. **User-Friendly Interface:** Develop an ergonomic interface that empowers users to interact with the library sans GraphQL intricacies.

+8. **Debugging Strategies:** Elaborate on potential challenges, providing systematic debugging strategies in your documentation.

 &nbsp;

 <p align="right">(<a href="#graph">back to top</a>)</p>